 As a result, most consumers are looking to boost their keratin to strengthen their hair among other natural ingredients for hair care.
 You can increase keratin production naturally by consuming more proteins like lean meat, beans, eggs, hemp, or nuts.
 Alternatively, you can also apply keratin directly to the hair through shampoos, conditioners, and other treatments: this year, 45% of American consumers said that when they are buying conditioner, strengthening hair is an important purchase driver (Mintel, 2020).

 For instance, the synthesis of amino acids extracted from grains like rice or wheat creates hydrolyzed proteins that act as an alternative and a de facto vegan keratin treatment.
+In other words, cosmetic brands looking to generate vegan keratin are using rice and wheat to generate plant-based proteins that can also have an outstanding effect on hair health and one that mimics the results of using keratin.
 As a result, products with ‘vegan keratin’ claims are emerging, which chimes with the rising popularity of vegan claims.

 This goes hand in hand with other hair care plant-based products that are looking to align with new consumer preferences: from formulas using the rhodiola complex for a holistic hair care to fighting hair follicle miniaturization and hair loss with plant-based active ingredients.

 For further confirmation around these products, it’s possible to verify them through key third-party vegan cosmetic certifications, which have become crucial for successful formulas in the vegan market.

 Conventional keratin is made up of long chains of amino acids, specifically cysteine.
 However, the particular amino acid sequence of keratin varies for each specific type of keratin and its location.
 For instance, keratin found on hair and nails (known as “hard keratin”) contains higher levels of sulfur compared to the “soft keratin” found in skin.